What is diabetes?

 Types of diabetes and how they affect your body

-Diabetes is a serious chronic health condition which occurs when there is too much glucose in the blood.
+Diabetes mellitus, or diabetes, is a serious chronic health condition which occurs when there is too much glucose in the blood.
 Over time high glucose levels can damage the body’s blood vessels and nerves, leading to long term health complications such as heart, kidney and eye disease, and nerve damage in the feet.

 The main types of diabetes are:

 In order for our bodies to do everything we need to do we require energy, which comes from the food we eat.

 When we eat foods that contain carbohydrates, our body breaks it down into glucose.
 Glucose, our body’s main energy source, enters the bloodstream so it can be transported to the body’s cells.
 The amount of glucose we have in our bloodstream is referred to as our ‘blood glucose level’ or BGL for short.

 An increase in our BGL stimulates the release of a hormone called insulin from our pancreas.
 Insulin acts like a key to ‘unlock’ the ‘doors’ of our body’s cells, allowing glucose into those cells so that it can be used for energy.

 What happens when you have diabetes?

 When you have diabetes, your pancreas either cannot make insulin, or the insulin produced is not enough, does not work properly, or both.
 As a result, you can experience high BGLs (hyperglycaemia) or low BGLs (hypoglycaemia) which are glucose levels outside of your target range.

 If not managed, BGLs outside of your target range can be harmful to your body and can lead to long term health complications.